 Bangkok is a veritable feast for the senses.
-From the minute you set foot on the tarmac, the city offers an explosion of diverse offerings satiating the curious traveller’s mind.
-The contrast of old and new, the traditional and modern, grabs you immediately.
-It is evident everywhere – from the gleaming, gilded temples to the fusion restaurants and the sights and sounds of the busy Asian metropolis.
+From the minute you step foot on the tarmac the city offers an explosion of diverse offerings satiating the curious traveller’s mind.
+The contrast of old and new, traditional and modern grabbing you immediately, evident everywhere, from the gleaming, gilded temples to the fusion restaurants and the sights and sounds of the busy metropolis.

-This juxtaposition was appropriate for IWC’s Da Vinci Exhibition launched in the Siam Paragon Mall this summer, a fitting display of what form the “new” can create when referencing the old.
-I arrived in Bangkok the day before the launch, excitement only further fuelled by the wonderful cacophony of sounds and sensory overload – and by the prospects of delicious gastronomic delights.
+This juxtaposition played well for IWC’s Da Vinci Exhibition, launched in Siam Paragon last June, a fitting display of what form ‘new' can create when referencing the old.
+I arrived in Bangkok the day before the launch, excitement only further fuelled by the wonderful cacophony of sounds and sensory overload - and by the prospects of degustation.
 And boy, I was not disappointed.

-Our final morning was spent exploring more of the city, the infamous Thai sun beating down on us as we (and thousands of like-minded tourists) meandered through the temples and the Queen Sirikit Museum of Textiles – where the Queen’s wardrobe of meticulously designed pieces is on display, the collection fit for a – well, you know.
-Strolling through the exhibit is a must; the petite Queen’s outfits are a wonderful portal to the history of Thailand, exploring the meticulous handiwork of Thai artisans working alongside the designers.
+Our final morning was spent exploring more of the city, the infamous Thailand heat beating down on us as we (and thousands of like-minded tourists) meandered through the temples and Museum of Textiles - where the Queen’s wardrobe of meticulously designed pieces is on display, the collection fit for a - well, you know.
+Strolling through the exhibit is a must; the petite queen’s outfits are a wonderful portal to the history of Thailand, exploring the meticulous handiwork of Thai artisans working alongside the designer.

-The trip concluded with a final meal on the river at Sala Rattanakosin, where the vast array of Thai food laid out on the table was the perfect way to bid Bangkok farewell and induce a welcome food coma before the journey back home to Manila.
+The trip was punctuated with a final meal on the river at Sala Rattanakosin where the vast array of Thai food laid out on the table was the perfect way to bid farewell and induce a welcome food coma before the journey back home to Manila.

 TIME IS THE MOST VALUABLE THING A MAN CAN SPEND